-Investors with high tolerance for risk may have opportunities around the potential collapse of the euro zone that few others can take advantage of.
+Investors with high tolerance for risk may have opportunities around the that few others can take advantage of.
 While others concentrate on protecting their assets against a potential massive disruption in financial markets, a modern day Gaius Plinius Secundus might decide to sail a bit closer to the eruption in hopes that boldness will produce fortune.

 Here are a few ideas that may be out of bounds for many because of the risks involved.
 But note: most people would probably be better off taking the path taken by Pliny the Younger, who stayed on the far shore studying rather than join his uncle on the risky rescue mission.

 Short Portugal.
 Yields on the Portuguese 10-year bonds have come way down since they peaked on January 30,of this year.
 Maitny smart money managers think that there is less risk in Portugal defaulting on its bonds or leaving the euro zone than in other European peripherals.
 But a disorderly exit in Europe could send down prices on every euro denominated asset that isn’t issued by the German government.
 Even if you are long term bullish on Portugal, you might consider that the bonds may well be “on sale” at an exit by Greece or Europe.

 Buy Spanish Bank Debt.
 Let’s say it is Spain that exits the euro zone.
 This will likely have immediately catastrophic effects on the Spanish financial system.
 Depositors will attempt to withdraw funds, bond yields will spike, equities will sell off.